 Below are some indicators to identify your user frustration through heatmaps:

-UserExperior provides a rich set of filters based on the user’s interaction for example – First, Last and Quit filter.
+UserExperior provides a rich set of filters based on the user’s interaction for example – The first, Last, and Quit filters.
 With these filters you can easily identify user actions right before they quit the app and on which element users started quitting

 Ignored elements might not be due to a technical fault but a failure of content and design.
 If there is no interaction with a particular event it could be due to incorrect placement or useless content.
-It may be called as an ignored element which users do not find worth interacting with.
-The density of taps on untouched elements need to be replaced by elements which are worth keeping on the screen
+It may be called an ignored element that users do not find worth interacting with.
+The density of taps on untouched elements needs to be replaced by elements that are worth keeping on the screen.

 With the help of UserExperior Heatmaps, app developers can identify UI and UX friction points and prioritize UI design while viewing your app from your users’ eyes.